macaw-cad/react-thingy/README.md

-# CORE-CRA2-TS-HYPERNOVA starter
+# Web.App

-This starter is a complete configured front-end development project containing sample code to show how it works with a real example.
+This Web.App is a complete configured front-end development project containing sample code to show how it works with a real example.

 The project combines the following technologies:

-- A .NET Core 2.2 web application rendering a SPA, Razor Pages and AMP pages
+- A .NET Core 2.2 web application rendering a Single Page Application (SPA), Razor Pages and AMP pages
 - The frontend project is bootstrapped with Create React App 2 (CRA2)
-- All frontend code is written in TypeScript
+- All frontend code is written in TypeScript and checked with TSLint
-- Single components, the complete SPA or AMP pages can be server-side rendered using Hypernova
+- Hypernova based server-side rendering for single components, the complete SPA or AMP pages
-- Server-side rendered components can be async, so they can make async calls to retrieve data or have promises to be resolved before rendering
+- Server-side rendered SPA can be async, so components in the SPAcan make async calls to retrieve data or have promises to be resolved before rendering
+- Storybook to manage the design system

 ## Configure the solution